Why baby learning games are meant to be played over and over (and over) again.

 Other playtime challenges:

 - Maybe repetition isn’t your baby’s thing.
 Maybe, instead, your child moves quickly between activities.
-He may bounce a ball, play the xylophone, and brush a doll’s hair–all within a matter of minutes.
+They may bounce a ball, play the xylophone, and brush a doll’s hair–all within a matter of minutes.
 You may be tempted to focus your child’s attention on one activity, but your child is just absorbing and exploring the world.
 Let them!

 Things for parents to keep in mind with baby games: